Kwak Dong-yeon: 2012–2015: Beginnings

-Kwak was originally a lead guitarist and vocalist of Kokoma Band (literally, "Little Kids' Band"), a trainee band managed by FNC Entertainment.
+Kwak was originally a lead guitarist and vocalist of Kokoma Band (literally, "Little Kids' Band"), a trainee band managed by FNC Entertainment, along with N.Flying's Seo Dongsung, KNK's Oh Heejun and Omega X's Lee Hwichan.

 He made his acting debut in 2012, appearing in the KBS television series My Husband Got a Family.
 The drama reached a peak audience rating of 49.6%, thereby earning the "national drama" status.
 The series ranked number one overall on the 2012 yearly TV ratings chart.
 For his performance, Kwak won the Best Young Actor Award at the 2012 Korea Drama Awards.

 In 2013, he featured as young Prince Dong-pyung in the SBS historical drama Jang Ok-jung, Living by Love.

-He then starred in the KBS Drama Special Adolescence Medley, a coming-of-age drama based on the webtoon of the same name.
+He then starred in the KBS Drama Special Puberty Medley, a coming-of-age drama based on the webtoon of the same name.

 The same year, Kwak featured in the KBS period drama Inspiring Generation playing the younger version of Kim Hyun-joong's character.
 His portrayal of a boy who struggled as the head of the family from an early age to fill the father's vacancy, garnered him a nomination at the 16th Seoul International Youth Film Festival for the Best Young Actor Award.

 In March 2014, he took on the lead role in KBS Drama Special Middle School Girl A where he portrayed a smart transfer student who got bullied in his new school.
 He then starred in SBS weekend drama Modern Farmer, playing a drummer of a rock band who later moved to a village to be a farmer.
 In December 2014, Kwak's performances in the drama Inspiring Generation and the drama special Middle School Student A won him the Best Young Actor Award in the 2014 KBS Drama Awards.

 In 2015, Kwak starred alongside Sistar's Bora in the web series The Flatterer, based on a webtoon of the same name.
 He portrayed Park Gun, an underdog high school student struggling to survive among the strong in a realistic and comical way.
 He also starred in a KBS2 Drama Special Avici, playing the role of a model student from an elite high school, but lacks the ability to empathize with others' pain, who tried his best to cover up his mom's murder.